delapuente/RFCs/0023-executor-primitive.md

 ```

 Both `ExecutorProgram` and `Executor` are implemented deriving from the base
-classes in Qiskit `ExecutorProgramBase` and `ExecutorBase`, with the following
+classes in Qiskit `BaseExecutorProgram` and `BaseExecutor`, with the following
 definitions:

 ```python